 Your doctor may talk to you about going on diet pills when you're having trouble losing the weight on your own.
-Whether you have a food addiction, are morbidly obese and in danger of losing your life or simply need to learn how to eat more carefully, diet pills can help expedite your own efforts for better results.
+Under medical supervision, they can help expedite your own efforts for better results.
 Some pills, such as orlistat or Alli, block the absorption of fat into the body, while other pills, such as diethylpropion, help to curb your appetite.

 Diet pills can help make up the difference when your own efforts are not enough.
 While you can purchase Alli over-the-counter, according to the Mayo Clinic, your doctor must prescribe diethylpropion and phentermine.
 That means that you've opened up a dialogue with your health care provider about your weight, and he has deemed it necessary that you try diet pills to help you lose the weight.
 Diet pills can help you stay motivated to maintain a healthy lifestyle.